clink-app/beautiful-jekyll/_posts/2019-11-07-Usability-Testing-Check-In.md

 severity of 4
 revision image

-- Did not realize that the filter had an 'apply' and 'cancel' button.
-After making changes to the filter, TN clicked the 'x' at the top of the filter page to exit out of it. image severity of 3 revision image
+- Did not 'apply' changes to filter.
+TN did not realize the filter was scrollable and so did not realize that the filter had an 'apply' and 'cancel' button.
+After making changes to the filter, TN clicked the 'x' at the top of the filter page to exit out of it, assuming that would automatically apply the new filter. image severity of 3 revision image